 - the main troubles are caused by constantly pouring injectors, as well as fuel injection pump failures;

-- the motor tends to coke quickly, first of all it concerns the USR;
+- the motor tends to coke very quickly, especially the EGR;

 - prolonged overheating can lead to scuffing in the cylinder liners;